AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 AEM as a Cloud Service offers various out of the box submit actions for handling form submissions.
 You can learn more about these options in the [Adaptive Form Submit Action](/help/forms/configure-submit-actions-core-components.md) article.

-## Advantages to connect forms with Marketo Engage
+## Advantages of connecting forms with Marketo Engage

 Below are the few advantages to connect an Adaptive Form with Adobe Marketo Engage: